Lok Virsa, Heritage Museum Attracts Large Number Of Visitors - UrduPoint

 Lok Virsa, Heritage Museum Attracts Large Number Of Visitors

-National Institute of Folk and Traditional Heritage Lok Virsa Heritage Museum is attracting a large number of visitors particularly students of various educational institutions from across the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Dec, 2021 ) :National Institute of Folk and Traditional Heritage Lok Virsa Heritage Museum is attracting a large number of visitors particularly students of various educational institutions from across the country.
+ISLAMABAD, Jan 2 (UrduPoint / Pakistan Point News - 2nd Jan, 2022 ) :National Institute of Folk and Traditional Heritage –Lok Virsa Heritage Museum is attracting a large number of visitors particularly students of various educational institutions from across the country.

 Executive Director Lok Virsa Talha Ali told APP that the museum is up-graded and renovated which was presenting history and living traditions of people of the country both from the main stream and remotest regions.